 4. Eat and Repeat

-I mean who doesn’t want to interact with the people especially with the locals or foreign tourists to gather the knowledge about the Himalayas and some funny stories to inspire from.
+Who doesn’t want to interact with the people, especially the locals or foreign tourists, to gather knowledge about the Himalayas and some funny stories to inspire?

-I really love conversations, to be honest.
-Especially from the strangers because it brings out the best from the person.
+I love conversations, to be honest.
+Especially from strangers because it brings out the sincerity of the person.